bullhorn/dataloader/README.md

 java -jar target/dataloader-{version}.jar <EntityName> /path/to/file.csv
 ```

+## Results Files

+DataLoader divides all processed rows from the given CSV file into two output files, one for sucessfully uploaded rows and one for failures.
+Results files are saved in the folder `results/` inside the current working directory.
+If no `results/` directory exists, one will be created at runtime.
+The success file will be named: `results/<EntityName>_<Timestamp>_success.csv` and each row will be a copy of the original row prepended with two extra columns: an `id` column with the bullhorn ID of the record and an `action` column that will be either `INSERT` or `UPDATE`.
+The failure file will be named: `results/<EntityName>_<Timestamp>_failure.csv` and each row will be a copy of the original row prepended with a `reason` column containing the error text.

+## Log File Output

+DataLoader logs all operations to file.
+Logfiles are saved in the folder `log/` inside the current working directory.
+If no `log/` directory exists, one will be created at runtime.
+The name of the most recently generated logfile will be `dataloader.log`.
+All historical logfiles will have timestamps appended to the filename, such as: `dataloader_yyyy-MM-dd_HH:MM.ss.log`.

 ## Examples

 Minimal example files for learning purposes for High-Level Entities are provided in the [examples](https://github.com/bullhorn/dataloader/tree/master/examples) folder and are covered in detail on the [Examples Wiki Page](https://github.com/bullhorn/dataloader/wiki/Examples).

-## Property File Input
+## Property File Input *(Optional)*

 By default DataLoader will attempt to load the file `dataloader.properties` from the current working directory.
 To use a different properties file, use the `-Dpropertyfile` argument.

 ```
 java -Dpropertyfile=path/to/my/dataloader.properties -jar target/dataloader-{version}.jar template <EntityName>
 ```

-## Log File Output

-DataLoader logs all operations to file.
-Logfiles are saved in the folder `log/` inside the current working directory.
-If no `log/` directory exists, one will be created at runtime.
-The name of the most recently generated logfile will be `dataloader.log`.
-All historical logfiles will have timestamps appended to the filename, such as: `dataloader_yyyy-MM-dd_HH:MM.ss.log`.